 We have a beautician available weekly.
 Please see the front desk in the lobby to set up an appointment.
 Payment is due at time of service and a trust can be set up to make this easier.

 Free parking is available all around the facility.
 Avoid parking in spaces specifically reserved for the disabled and physicians.
 We apologize that neighborhood parking is tight, we would be happy to valet park your car free of charge.
 Please come to the main reception desk for assistance.

-Consistent with the provision of special diets, always consult with the nursing staff before bringing food to patients.
+In order to be consistent with the provision of special diets, always consult with the nursing staff before bringing food to patients.
 Any food kept in the resident room must be in properly sealed containers.
-If items need refrigeration please clearly label with resident name and date.
-Our nursing staff will be happy to place in resident only refrigerator.
+If items need refrigeration, please clearly label with resident name and date.
+Our nursing staff will be happy to place them in the residents only refrigerator.

 We recommend approximately five changes of clothing and a pair of comfortable rubber-soled shoes.
 All articles should be washed, clearly labeled with the resident’s name in permanent ink, and entered into the patient’s personal inventory log in the medical chart.
 Other personal items should be marked or engraved for identification.
 We advise that patients do not keep valuable jewelry or large amounts of cash in the facility.
 Please ask the nurse to update the inventory list every time a new item is brought into the facility.

 Blouses (with front snaps)

 Sweaters (with large buttons)

 Personal Laundry: There is no charge for personal laundry, however, families who wish to do their loved one's laundry must bring in a plastic hamper for dirty clothes and ensure laundry is done at least once a week in order to comply with state hygiene regulations.